 What are the pros and cons of portable breath analyzers?

-Portable breath analyzers have a number of pros and cons that should be considered by potential users. some of these include:
+Portable breath analyzers have several pros and cons that potential users should consider.
+Some of these include:

 - They are movable devices with sleek designs.